denver-railsbridge/iosbridge-tipster-swift/README.md

 }
 ```

-So instead of putting 0, 1, or 2, I want to use whatever index is selected in my segmentedController.
+So instead of putting 0, 1, or 2, I want to use whatever index is selected in my segmentedControl.
 Now I can create a variable called tipPercentage to figure out the selected tip percentage.
 So now instead of 0.2, I'm going to put in tipPercentage.

 ```
 @IBAction func onEditingChanged(sender: AnyObject) {